THE PREMIER MARKETPLACE FOR REAL GEMS

 Andalusite Price & Value

 Andalusite’s range of colors, varieties, and gorgeous pleochroism might lead you to ask: is andalusite valuable?
-Andalusite price per carat varies depending on color and cut.
+Andalusite price per carat varies, largely depending on color, cut, and size.

 bi-colored andalusite gemstone faceted